-- 9.1.3 The UN OCHA reported in its 2017 Humanitarian Response Plan for Afghanistan that 'Conflict displacement has continued into 2017 with 67,850 new IDPs in the first quarter.
-While this represents a 40 percent reduction on those displaced by fighting in the same period in 2016, a rising insurgency and increased insecurity are exacerbating existing humanitarian needs while simultaneously generating new ones.' - 9.1.4 According to the Internal Displacement Monitoring Centre:
+- 8.1.2 The UN Special Rapporteur on the human rights of internally displaced persons noted in his report of April 2017 that displacement affected every province, some more so than others, and that on average, 1,500 people were forced to leave their homes each day to escape violence. - 8.1.3 The UN OCHA reported in its 2017 Humanitarian Response Plan for Afghanistan that 'Conflict displacement has continued into 2017 with 67,850 new IDPs in the first quarter.
+While this represents a 40 percent reduction on those displaced by fighting in the same period in 2016, a rising insurgency and increased insecurity are exacerbating existing humanitarian needs while simultaneously generating new ones.' - 8.1.4 According to the Internal Displacement Monitoring Centre:

-•People displaced by conflict and violence tend to make efforts to stay close to their homes, moving from rural areas to the provincial capital or a neighbouring province.
+'People displaced by conflict and violence tend to make efforts to stay close to their homes, moving from rural areas to the provincial capital or a neighbouring province.
 Many seek shelter with host communities or, in the case of those who flee to urban areas, in informal or unplanned settlements.
-Those who flee to the cities from rural areas do so because they believe cities are relatively safe and provide better access to infrastructure, services and livelihoods.
+Those who flee to the cities from rural areas do so because they believe cities are relatively safe and provide better access to infrastructure, services and livelihoods.'

-9.1.5 In June 2017 the UNSG report noted 'Between January and mid-May, more than 100,000 individuals were newly internally displaced across the country, with 29 of 34 provinces having recorded some level of displacement.
+8.1.5 In June 2017 the UNSG report noted 'Between January and mid-May, more than 100,000 individuals were newly internally displaced across the country, with 29 of 34 provinces having recorded some level of displacement.
 The north, south, east and west of the country were similarly affected, with the provinces of Kunduz, Baghlan, Kandahar, Uruzgan, Nangahar and Faryab all reporting more than 6,000 people displaced.

-9.2 Humanitarian aid
+8.2 Humanitarian aid

-9.2.1 For information on humanitarian aid provisions see the UN OCHA Humanitarian Response Plan and ReliefWeb - Afghanistan.
+8.2.1 For information on humanitarian aid provisions see the UN OCHA Humanitarian Response Plan and ReliefWeb - Afghanistan.